The Waterfront District logo

 • Pressurized irrigation

 Boise, Idaho is one of the country's best up-and-coming metropolitan areas.
 With historical roots in mining and agriculture, this jewel of the Gem State has grown to become a hub for the Northwest and the center for technological growth in the region.
-Residents here enjoy four full seasons with mild summer and winter months, as well as a large and diverse number of attractions and cultural experiences.
+The Waterfront District residents enjoy four full seasons with mild summer and winter months, as well as a large and diverse number of attractions and cultural experiences.

 Surrounding Re-Development and Public Projects